KRLoyd/hbtn_python_tests/README.md

 These files have 2 sections: __Holberton Cases__ and __Test Present Cases__.

-* __Holberton Cases__: refers to the inputs that your python function should handle
+* __Holberton Cases__: refers to the inputs that your python function, in your python `.py` file, should handle

 ```
 # <case to check>
 ```

-* __Test Present Cases__: refers to the test that you should have with a line for the expected output
+* __Test Present Cases__: refers to the test that you should have, in your testing file `.txt`, that includes a line for the expected output

 ```
 # <a test case to check>